 JB Hi-Fi overview

 JB Hi-Fi Limited, together with its subsidiaries, retails home consumer products.
-It operates through three segments: JB Hi-Fi Australia, JB Hi-Fi New Zealand, and The Good Guys.
-The company offers consumer electronics products and services, including televisions, audio equipment, computers, and cameras; telecommunications products and services; software products, such as music, movies, and games; musical instruments; and home appliances comprising whitegoods, cooking products, heating and cooling products, small appliances, and kitchen accessories.
-It also provides information technology and consulting services.
-As of June 30, 2020, the company sold its products through branded retail store network comprising 195 JB Hi-Fi/JB Hi-Fi Home stores in Australia; 14 JB Hi-Fi stores in New Zealand; and 105 The Good Guys stores in Australia, as well as online.
+The company operates through three segments: JB Hi-Fi Australia, JB Hi-Fi New Zealand, and The Good Guys.
+It offers consumer electronics products and services, including televisions, audio equipment, computers, and cameras; telecommunications products and services; software products, such as music, movies, TV shows, and games; musical instruments; and home appliances comprising washers and dryers, fridges and freezers, vacuuming and cleaning, microwaves and dishwashers, coffee machines, small kitchen appliances, and heating and cooling products.
+The company also provides mobile phones, headphones, speakers, vinyl, and collectibles and merchandise; apparel, such as t-shirts, hoodies, beanies, caps, and socks; drones, e-scooters and rideable, and car gears; smart and sport watches, activity trackers, wearables, electric toothbrushes, hair styling, men's shavers an d hair clippers, massager, blood pressure and heart rate monitors, and smart scales.
+In addition, it offers information technology and consulting services.
+As of June 30, 2021, the company sold its products through branded retail store network comprising 197 JB Hi-Fi/JB Hi-Fi Home stores in Australia; 14 JB Hi-Fi stores in New Zealand; and 105 The Good Guys stores in Australia, as well as online.
 JB Hi-Fi Limited was founded in 1974 and is based in Southbank, Australia.

 Stocks similar to JB Hi-Fi

 JB Hi Fi : Notification regarding unquoted securities - JBH